-Last Friday a jury in Jackson, Mississippi reached a verdict in favor of defendants in the third Xarelto bellwether trial.
-This was the third verdict in favor of defendants in the Xarelto multidistrict litigation.
+Last Friday in the third Xarelto bellwether trial, a jury in Jackson, Mississippi reached a verdict in favor of defendants.
+The defendants have now won three straight Xarelto bellwether cases.
 Plainly, the defense has had a good year.
 But remember, the MDL judge and the executive committees selected 40 cases for discovery and consideration as bellwethers, not three.
 As I tell my daughter when she comes home after the third day of school and announces she doesn’t like her teacher: “It’s too soon to have an opinion.
 Give it more time.”

 Let’s take a look: